-So the other thing to do is an inspection, to do a physical inspection and again, test your well water.
+The other thing to do is a physical inspection and again, test your well water.
 We covered this in episode 4 and also in episode 2.
-And basically what you’re doing is you’re doing your toilet tank inspection, you’re checking for odors, you’re checking for pipe corrosion and buildup, and also you’re identifying your pipe size.
+And basically what you’re doing is you’re doing your toilet tank inspection, you’re checking for odors, you’re checking for pipe corrosion and buildup, and you’re identifying your pipe size.
 It’s useful to know the size of your incoming pipe.

 For instance say you want to install an iron filter for your home.
-You might want to get one three quarter, one inch, or maybe you have a large home with large diameter pipe and you might want to get a commercial iron filter.
+You might want to get one three quarter inch, or maybe you have a large home with large diameter pipes and you might want to get a commercial iron filter.
 So it’s good to know what size pipe you have.
 It’s very easy to find that out.

 Iron Manganese Treatment Systems

 You’ve got some kind of iron filter and it’s usually related to manganese dioxide which is a powerful oxidizer.
 It has become a favorite for iron removal.
-And these oxidizing iron filters are usually used with either some kind of aeration, potassium permanganate which is a powerful oxidizer.
-It’s a purple powder or granule and material or chlorine like bleach or ozone which is a gas to aid the filter medium oxidizing the iron.
+And these oxidizing iron filters are usually used with some type of oxidizer to aid the filter media.
+Common oxidizers are potassium permanganate, chlorine like bleach, or ozone which is a gas to aid the filter medium oxidizing the iron.

 Kinds and Brands of Iron Filters

-Some brands, common brands are Filox, Pro-OX, Pyrolox, there’s different brands.
-We have itself pro-OX but they’re basically, the Pro-OX, Filox, and Pyrolox are basically pure, are relatively pure manganese dioxide.
+Common brands are Filox, Pro-OX, and Pyrolox.
+We have itself Pro-OX but there there are all relatively pure manganese dioxide.
 It’s not a coated media.
-So that’s, as compared to the another kind of manganese dioxide media which is Greensand and then there’s other type of brands Glock makes their Birm.
+So that’s, as compared to another kind of manganese dioxide media which is Greensand and then there’s other type of brands, Glock makes their Birm.

-Basically what it is that it’s a type of filter media instead of being solid manganese dioxide.
-They take a thin coating of it and coat some less expensive media and also some lighter media.
+Basically it’s a type of filter media.
+Instead of being solid manganese dioxide, they take a thin coating of it and coat some less expensive media and also some lighter media.
 That’s the advantage of the coated ones is it that they’re lighter.
 So it takes less backwash water to backwash them.
-But generally we ask different water treatment people different things.
 But we found works best for our customers and mainly last the longest is the solid manganese dioxide media.

 As long as it’s set up correctly, it’s backwashing correctly, it’s backwashing at the right flow rate, those generally work better.
 They’re more powerful than the coated ones.
-Instead of having 1% manganese oxide or 10% manganese oxide or 100% and the least is very porous.
-So not only, you don’t get just the outside of the grain like with the coated media you’re getting just the outside of the little grain is doing the deoxidizing.
-But with the Pro-OX the entire grain is creating a reaction so it’s very powerful.
+Instead of having 1% manganese oxide or 10% manganese dioxide, they’re 100% and the kind we use, Pro-OX, is very porous.
+So you don’t get just the outside of the grain like with the coated media, with the Pro-OX the entire grain is creating a reaction so it’s very powerful.

 They’ll just work on their own because there’s a tiny bit of dissolved oxygen in the water.
-So this catalytic reaction happens in the iron and manganese is removed.
+So this catalytic reaction happens and the iron and manganese is removed.
 So they can work but generally they work better with a little bit air.
-So we used to use many years ago was an inline air injector to suck in air and so when the well pump turned on, this injector which have been actually would create a little pressure drop and suck in air and those work fine but the problem is the air injectors themselves, because all the water is running through them they can plugged up.
+So we used to use many years ago was an inline air injector to suck in air and so when the well pump turned on, this injector would create a little pressure drop and suck in air and those work fine but the problem is the air injectors themselves, because all the water is running through them they can get plugged up.

-There is maintenance to them, you’ve got to, there’s some maintenance to the air injector that’s sucking in the air.
-So every year or so, you have to replace or clean some parts in the control valve but they’re pretty easy to take a part, it doesn’t take much time.
-It’s very quick and that can be, that’s has a lower maintenance by the lowest maintenance type out there and so, as supposed to the air injection type or other kinds.
+There is maintenance to them, there’s some maintenance to the air injector that’s sucking in the air.
+So every year or so, you have to replace or clean some parts in the control valve but they’re pretty easy to take apart, it doesn’t take much time.
+It’s very quick and probably the lowest maintenance type out there, as supposed to the air injection type or other kinds.

-So if you’ve got just iron or iron with a little bit of manganese, low manganese say .2 or less, then the standard air charging filter will work fine.
-If you have a problem where you have iron, manganese and sulfur odor, their charging type will still work fine but once you get over a certain level if you have really severe hydrosulfide.
-It’s very high say over 5 parts per million is say 6 8 10 parts per million if it’s really strong or really terrible, then you’re better off, you can still use the air charge type but you’re better off chlorinating ahead of it.
+So if you’ve got just iron or iron with a little bit of manganese, low manganese, say .2 ppm or less, then the standard air charging filter will work fine.
+If you have a problem where you have iron, manganese and sulfur odor, the air charging type will still work fine but once you get over a certain level, if you have really severe hydrosulfide, say over 5 parts per million like 6 8 10 parts per million, it’s really strong or really terrible, then you’re better off chlorinating ahead of it, although you can still use the air charge type

-You could use ozone too but ozone cause inordinate amount and more expensive than because you’re injecting a gas into the water it’s quite a bit more expensive.
-You can’t use it very well in the air charger type so the ozone gas is very corrosive.
+You could use ozone too but ozone is more expensive because you’re injecting a gas into the water.
+You can’t use it very well in the air charger type because the ozone gas is very corrosive.
 It works great.
-We’ve used ozone, we have a lot of customer’s ozone, we’ve used it for many years.
+We’ve used ozone, we have a lot of customers with ozone, we’ve used it for many years.
 But the simplest system we found for most residential applications for homeowners is a chlorinator.
 Chlorinators are easy to deal with.
-You’re just adding chlorine and bleach to it so it’s low cost.
+You’re just adding chlorine bleach to it so it’s low cost.

 Ozone System and Chlorinator

 It might have a little bit of chlorine residual left in it.
-That point you can put on a, have a carbon filter so the water in your house is not only clean and disinfected but there’s no chlorine residual.
-So that’s one option to go especially if you have iron bacteria or you have high levels of manganese or hydro sulfide present.
+At that point you can put on a carbon filter so the water in your house is not only clean and disinfected but there’s no chlorine residual.
+So that’s one option to go especially if you have iron bacteria or you have high levels of manganese or hydrosulfide present.
 We recommend chlorine injection or ozone injection.

-The last kind is another type of air system that’s very effective is air compressor system.
+The last kind is another type of air system that’s very effective is a air compressor system.
 So you’re actually using a blower, an air pump, to pump in air.
-So that you have a separate tank, you have 2 tanks and the first tank is just dedicated to the air and every time the well pump turns on or could be set up on a timer but so often set up so when the well pump turns on the air compressor turns on and puts in fresh air, blast the first tank with air.
-So when the water’s flowing into that tank it gets a higher level of air then the on air charger tank.
+So that you have a separate tank, you have 2 tanks and the first tank is just dedicated to the air and every time the well pump turns on, or it could be set up on a timer, but when the well pump turns on, the air compressor turns on and puts in fresh air, blasts the first tank with air.
+So when the water’s flowing into that tank it gets a higher level of air then the standalone air charger tank.

 That works good if you absolutely don’t want any chlorine and you want to use it for higher levels of hydrosulfide or manganese.
 But generally, the chlorination works better.
 The problem with the air compressor systems is that you’re putting a lot of air into the water even though it’s gassing off too.

 You can end up getting, when you first draw the water in a glass, the water may appear white because it got so much air in it but then it quickly leaves the water.
-But that generally it would be dissipated by the time it gets in the house.
-But that can be one slight issue most people don’t mind it but that’s something like a disadvantage of the air compressor type but we do have a lot of customers using the air compressor types that works really well.
-But generally this single, standalone iron filter with an air charging type or it keeps ahead air in it is the best way to go.
+But generally it would be dissipated by the time it gets in the house.
+But that can be one slight issue most people don’t mind it but that’s a disadvantage of the air compressor type but we do have a lot of customers using the air compressor types that works really well.
+But generally this single, standalone iron filter with an air charging type, or it keeps a head air in it, is the best way to go.

-The other thing to look at to keep in mind is the pH of the water.
-If your water is acidic, if it’s less than say 6.8 for sure then you want to neutralize the pH before it gets to the iron filter.
+The other thing to look at is the pH of the water.
+If your water is acidic, if it’s less than say 6.8, then you want to neutralize the pH before it gets to the iron filter.
 We also have tanks where there’s some calcite which is a natural mineral to neutralize and raise the pH and get rid of the acid water.

 That can go in the same tank with the iron filter media but since there’s only a small amount in it you end up having to add calcite more frequently.
 So it’s better to get a separate standalone tank if you can do it.
-Then you only in once a year, that’s it.
-You got to unscrew the plug on top and pour more, fill it up back up to the two thirds level with calcite.
+Then you only have to refill it once a year, that’s it.
+You got to unscrew the plug on top and fill it up back up to the two thirds level with calcite.

 So there’s pH to think about as well.
-These all comes out on the general mineral analysis.
-And also who’s ever doing your water test like I know when we do it, we’ll explain what the different parameters are like, how the pH and iron and manganese levels affect what decision you make on what type of system to get.
+This all comes out on the general mineral analysis.
+We’ll explain what the different parameters, like how the pH and iron and manganese levels, affect what decision you make on what type of system to get.

 Okay, well that covers the basic overview of iron and manganese treatment.
-And next week, our next episode, we’re going to talk about how to eliminate odors from well water.
-I hope you found this information helpful and it’s covered in a lot more in-depth with pictures and things in our guide, how to treat iron, manganese, odors in well water and if you want to get your guide, again just text the word “ironfilter” all one word to 44222 or you can go to the cleanwaterstore.com/podcast website and look for episode 5 and find it in there.
+And next week we’re going to talk about how to eliminate odors from well water.
+I hope you found this information helpful and it’s covered in a lot more in-depth with pictures and things in our guide, how to treat iron, manganese, odors in well water, and if you want to get your guide, again just text the word “ironfilter” all one word to 44222 or you can go to the cleanwaterstore.com/podcast website and look for episode 5 and find it in there.